Perelyn-sama/yul_by_example/book/src/4-yul-implementations/4-4-yul-actions/4-4-8-loops.md

 ## `while` Loops

-To make the `for` loop act like a `while` loop, this is how we do it.
+To make a `for` loop act like a `while` loop, this is how we do it.

 ```solidity
 // SPDX-License-Identifier: GPL-3.0